hudson-newey/Bundle/README.md

 # Bundler

-A framework to easily run, distribute and edit your projects
+A program to easily run, and distribute projects / templates

 To fix name conflicts with ruby's [bundler](https://bundler.io), I suggest that you alias the hudson-newey/Bundler executable to `b`.